Best Signature Loans: What You Need to Know

 How we chose the best signature loans

-We reviewed more than 30 lenders that offer signature loans to determine the overall best five lenders.
+We reviewed more than 40 lenders and loan marketplaces to determine the overall best five signature loans.
 To make our list, lenders must offer competitive APRs and unsecured loans.
-From there, we prioritize lenders based on the following factors:

 According to our systematic rating and review process, the best signature loans come from PenFed, Prosper, SoFi, Upgrade and Upstart.